 To be eligible to apply as a State Service Organization, the organization's services and activities must reach at least 50% of the state's population, or at least 34 Florida counties.

 The maximum request amount for SSOs is 20% of the Total Operating Income from the applicant's most recently completed fiscal year or $150,000 whichever is less.

 The Division's Strategic Plan, (Culture Builds Florida's Future), is a statewide cultural plan designed to redefine the role of the arts and culture in Florida.
 It has four vision areas:

 - Building Leadership

 - Advancing Design and Development

 All General Program Support proposals must incorporate at least three (3) of the four (4) vision areas.
-With this valuable information, the Division can demonstrate how our grantees are implementing a unified message and strategy for arts and culture.
+With this valuable information, the Division can demonstrate to the legislature and the public how our grantees are implementing a unified message and strategy for arts and culture.

 For more information about Culture Builds Florida's Future visit http://www.florida-arts.org/about/strategicplan/.